NicksPatties/portfolio-site/src/content/blog/scraping-limp-bizkit-setlist-data-part-2.md

 ---
-title: "Scrapin' the Bizkit Part 2: Keep on Rollin', Baby"
+title: "Scrapin' the Bizkit Part 2: Re-Arranged"
 description: "My first scraper with Playwright was pretty good, but we can do better with bun and SQLite!"
 startDate: "2024-07-25PDT"
 pubDate: "2024-08-02PDT" # Don't forget the timezone code at the end!